cow-discord-bot/bot/CONTRIBUTING.md

 1. It wont work if there are no endpoints
 - This isn't really an issue, there will never be 0 endpoints but it's just good to note
 2. You can't put an endpoint file directly in the `src/endpoints/` dir, it needs to be nested
-- I think it should be fixed but again, not exactly anything to fret about, endpoint files should be put in a directory similar to their endpoint currently
+- This should be fixed as things like `/health` do not follow the rules they should be
-- For example the url `/{idk_some_param}/test/example` should be in `src/endpoints/idk_some_param/test/example/file_name_endpoint.rs`